Nakanishi-Kugo-Ojima quantization of general relativity in Heisenberg picture: Proof of nilpotency

 \fbox{{\bf Other forms}}\\ Nilpotent of other forms are trivial and the proof is omitted here.\\

 2mm

-\fbox{{\bf Gravitational Lagrangian}}\\ The quantum Lagrangian must be the BRS-null.
-The gauge-fixing and Fadeef-Popov terms, $\LLL_{GF}+\LLL_{FP}$, will be constructed to satisfy the BRS-null condition.
-Therefore, the proof for the gravitational Lagrangian is given here by
+\fbox{{\bf Gravitational Lagrangian}}\\ The quantum Lagrangian must be the BRST-null.
+Gauge-fixing and Fadeef--Popov Lagrangians are constructed to satisfy the BRST-null condition in section {6-2}.
+Nilpotent of only the gravitational Lagrangian is given here.
+The BRST transformation of the gravitational Lagrangian is provided as

-The BRS-transformation for the volume form is vanished by itself.
+The BRST transformation for the volume form is vanished by itself.
 For the derivative term,

 where first- and third-terms are cancelled each other.
 Remnant term is transformed as